JERSEY JUNCTION HUNDRED YEAR PLAN

 1.)
-The Gateway Tunnel Box (officially known as the Hudson Yards Right-of-Way Preservation Project - a misnomer since it implies there was ever some degree of exigency seen by associated planners, engineers and fiduciaries during the past thirty years that the rights-of-way existing west of Penn Station for the purpose of railway expansion and having existed there for one hundred and five years theretofore were stewarded with the utmost prudence and frugality, for they were not) has already been fitted out for the currently planned extreme grade and named after someone, quite ceremoniously, but without benefit of any EIS for the tunnel being completed, and though "the box" is only half-built; and the lengthy ground stabilization project in the bottom of the river expected, optimistically, to take a year and a half, is based on and necessitated solely by the silly grade configuration of the planned tunnel.
+The Gateway Tunnel Box (officially known as the Hudson Yards Right-of-Way Preservation Project - a misnomer since it implies there was ever some degree of exigency seen by associated planners, engineers and fiduciaries during the past thirty years that the rights-of-way existing west of Penn Station for the purpose of railway expansion and having existed there for one hundred and five years theretofore were stewarded with the utmost prudence and frugality, for they were not) has already been fitted out for the currently planned extreme grade and named after someone, quite ceremoniously, but without benefit of an EIS for the tunnel, and though "the box" was (and is) only half-built, and the lengthy ground stabilization project in the bottom of the river expected, optimistically, to take a year and a half: are based on and necessitated solely by agency incompetence in selling off the right-of-way, and the silly grade configuration of the planned tunnel.

 2.)
 The failure to complete the ARC Tunnel Project was not caused by Governor Christie playing the curmudgeonly miser, or at least, not by him acting alone.
 The project was threatened with a class action by over 300 displaced businesses in Midtown, largely - but certainly not totally - due the eleventh-hour-59-minutes announcement that removal of the "City Bank Tower" at 34th and 7th would be required.
 Suddenly the FONSI appeared.
 Whether this was accidental or intentionally contrived to end the project, is unclear.
 My belief is that both Weinstein of NJ Transit and the USDOT's LaHood were begging Christie to get them out of it any way possible.